NCAS-CMS/cfdm/docs/source/tutorial.rst

 <https://www.unidata.ucar.edu/software/netcdf/>`_ file from disk, or
-from an `OPeNDAP <https://www.opendap.org/>`_ URL [#opendap2]_, and returns the contents as a `list` of zero or more `Field` class instances, each of which represents a field construct [#language]_.
+from an `OPeNDAP <https://www.opendap.org/>`_ URL [#opendap2]_, and returns the contents as a `list` of zero or more `Field` class instances, each of which represents a field construct.
+Henceforth, the phrase "field construct" will be assumed to mean "`Field` instance", unless stated otherwise [#language]_.

 For example, to read the file **file.nc** (:download:`download
 <netcdf_files/file.nc>`, 9kB) [#files]_: